 While ACSRT conducts important research focussing on the Africa region, which occupies a prominent place in the activities of the OPCW, the University of Rome Tor Vergata targets the next generation CBRN practitioners.
 Both institutions contribute significantly to the OPCW objective of preventing the re-emergence of chemical weapons.

-The award ceremony will be held on 27 November in The Hague, during the first day of the Twenty-Second Conference of the States Parties to the Chemical Weapons Convention.
+The award ceremony has been held on 27 November in The Hague, during the first day of the Twenty-Second Conference of the States Parties to the Chemical Weapons Convention.

 The African Centre for the Study and Research on Terrorism (ACSRT) was established in 2004 in Algiers, Algeria, as a structure of the African Union (AU) Commission.
 ACSRT contributes to and strengthens the capacity of the African Union to prevent and to combat terrorism in Africa.

 To achieve its mission ACSRT conducts research and produces studies on terrorism in Africa and develops strategic policy, operational and training mechanisms for the AU and its Member States.
 The Centre coordinates its activities with the National Focal Points of the 54 Member States of the AU as well as with Regional Focal Points representing the seven Regional Economic Communities.